-Kanamycin is very effective in the high pH applications where Vibrio is usually present.
+Kanamycin can be effective in the high pH applications where Vibrio is usually present.

 Another older but useful antimicrobial for treatment of Vibrio is Triple Sulfa and it also is effective in high pH environments.

 Pimafix and a tea made Usnea Lichen are natural treatments that have shown some effectiveness for Vibrio, but is often a weak treatment at best so only mild cases should be treated this way.

 Treatment of wounds/sores (such as in in the fish pictured to the left) with AAP MethyBlu (Methylene Blue) or Hydrogen Peroxide in a 30 minute "Fish Bath" and/or a direct application MethyBlu or AAP Wound Control/Merbromin (best choice for direct application) is also useful in treatment of Vibrio.

 Recommended Product Resources that support the hobby AND this FREE information: